 Surrey Fire and Rescue Service works with Surrey County Council's road safety team and other partners to help reduce the numbers of people killed or seriously injured on our roads.

-This winter we are encouraging you to #ComeHomeSafe.
+We are encouraging you to #ComeHomeSafe this year.
 We have teamed up with Surrey Police and Surrey Football Association, as we seek to improve road safety behaviours from drivers of all ages.
-Fire and Police went head-to-head this winter in a football match to raise awareness of road safety, blowing the whistle on drink driving.
+Fire and Police went head-to-head last winter in a football match to raise awareness of road safety, blowing the whistle on drink driving.
 We are calling on you to nominate your twelfth man to bring you home and making it clear that speeding is three points you could really do without.

 Watch our football match video below for some top tips on how to stay safe on Surrey's roads this winter.